 As we start this new week, communities across the nation continue to protest the racism in America and the state violence perpetrated against Black Americans day in and day out.
-While demonstrations here in Monterey County have remained fairly peaceful, those in other cities have been met with further aggression, violence, and militarization.
+While demonstrations in Monterey County have remained fairly peaceful, other demonstrations have been met with further aggression, violence, and militarization.
 This response is unacceptable.
 The YWCA-MC stands against racism in America.

 The fact that these incidents haven’t yet affected your family or aren’t happening in your backyard shouldn’t be reason a person turns a blind eye to racism in America.
 In truth, silence signals compliance and approval to those who are blatant perpetrators of bigotry; silence also signals indifference and apathy of those on the receiving end of bigotry.
 If injustice is happening one of us, it should move ALL OF US to call for change.

 For those who are moved to action but are unsure of how or where to begin, we want to offer a few suggestions of ways you can be an effective ally and accomplice to change.
 The most important steps are to:

 Look at these incidents and institutions for what they are—manifestations of white supremacy.
 People are unnecessarily dying at the hands of those who are supposed to “Protect and Serve.”
 Law enforcement and the justice system are not holding these individuals accountable.
 Consider the graphic below to examine how other incidents, actions, and behaviors around you may be examples of overt and/or covert white supremacy.
 You can also use this image to examine your own thoughts or beliefs and understand how they may be perpetuating racism. *Image developed by Safehouse Progressive Alliance for Nonviolence and adapted by Ellen Tuzzolo.